cis198-2016f/slides/00/content.md

 ### Prerequisites

 - CIS240 is suggested.
+- Not a hard limit, although you may struggle with references if you haven't taken 240.
 - Familiarity with Git and using the command line.
     - There are links on hw0 about both of these things.
-- Not a hard limit, although you may struggle with references if you haven't taken 240.

 ---
 ### Administrivia: Office Hours

-- TBA
+- Monday, Tuesday, Wednesdays

 Office hours held in the Levine 6th floor lounge.